This deck is confidential. Enter the access code to continue.

 Every founder who goes through TNT becomes part of a permanent network.
 Alumni refer new applicants, mentor current cohorts, and collaborate on projects.
 This creates a self-reinforcing cycle of trust that compounds over time.

-180+ applications for our Spring 2026 cohort with zero paid marketing.
+nearly 200 applications for our Spring 2026 cohort with zero paid marketing.
 Every applicant found us through the community, a friend in a previous cohort, or an event they attended.
 This is the highest-quality deal flow you can get: warm, pre-filtered, and self-selecting.

 Each cohort strengthens the brand.
 Alumni tell their friends.
 Fireside chat attendees become applicants.
 The more founders we help, the more founders want in.
 This is a compounding advantage that gets stronger every semester.